The Brotherhood of Saint Gregory

 Peter Budde

 Peter Budde and his wife, Betty, live in Fieldale, Virginia, on Stillmeadow Farm.
 They attend Christ Church in Martinsville, where they are members of the choir, collect food weekly from grocery stores for the community-wide Grace Network food pantry, and volunteer at the monthly meal, Loaves and Fishes, served at Christ Church.
 Pete also occasionally officiates at Morning Prayer and preaches there.
 He is working with the rehab department of the Sticht Acute Rehab Center of the Wake Forest Baptist Hospital in Winston-Salem, North Carolina, to develop a peer mentoring program for present and past rehab patients to assist people who are dealing with the physical and emotional challenges of rehabilitation.
-In the Brotherhood, he serves as a board member of the BSG Benevolence Trust, as the Minister General’s Chaplain, crucifer, and member of the Schola.
+In the Brotherhood, he serves as the Minister General’s Chaplain, crucifer, and member of the Schola.

 John Henry Ernestine